Somatic Ecotherapy Guide Training

 The training sits at the edge of deep cultural repair, supporting guides to work with the healing of body and psyche in living partnership with the more-than-human world.
 In a time of ecological and psychological unravelling, it cultivates grounded spaces where felt experiences of kinship, belonging, and embodied presence can genuinely take root.

-Upon completion of all training and practice requirements, participants receive certification as a Somatic Ecotherapy Guide, …recognising their readiness to offer nature-based somatic work in ways that are careful, grounded, and attuned.
+Upon completion of all training and practice requirements, participants receive certification as a Somatic Ecotherapy Guide, recognising their readiness to offer nature-based somatic work in ways that are grounded, and deeply attuned.

 Graduates of the program leave with the capacity to:

-weave somatic awareness, land relationship, and ceremony into ecotherapy offerings that feel coherent
+• weave somatic awareness, relationship with the land, and ceremony into ecotherapy offerings that feel coherent

-trust their own presence as part of the field, allowing guidance to arise through relationship rather than technique alone
+• trust their own inner knowing as part of the field, allowing guidance to arise as a dialogue with the body and the land

 — Chez, TAS